Check if your brand is visible to AI Search

 Schema.org markup in JSON-LD format is the most direct way to communicate with AI systems.
 We scan for Organization, WebSite, Article, FAQPage, HowTo, Product, Service, LocalBusiness, BreadcrumbList, and Person schemas.

-Sites with rich structured data are significantly more likely to appear in AI-generated responses — especially for commercial and informational queries.
+Sites with rich structured data are more likely to appear in AI-generated responses — especially for commercial and informational queries.

 Technical Infrastructure (20% of score)